sveetch/Optimus/docs/usage.rst

     optimus watch

 This will launch a process that will watch for changes and rebuild pages if needed.
 For changes on templates, the watch mode will only rebuild pages that uses the changed templates.
+Also if it detects that the publish directory (from the setting ``PUBLISH_DIR``) does not exists, it will automatically performs a first build.

 To stop the watcher process, just use the common keyboard combo ``CTRL+C``.